scala/scala3/docs/docs/contributing/debug-tests.md

 ### 1. Annotate the source code with debug information.

-Following file (`tests/debug/while.scala`) is an example of annoated source code:
+Following file (`tests/debug/while.scala`) is an example of annotated source code:

 ```Scala
 object Test {